 This day before Valentine’s Day newsletter blast invites subscribers to “Refer and friend” and “share the joy of making!”
 Both referrer and referred receive 20% discounts as rewards.
 The newsletter also includes the brand’s regular promotions and navigation blocks.

-💓 Work your products, services, or brand style into your Valentine’s Day email template designs
+💓 Work your products, services, or brand style into your Valentine’s Day template designs

-Sometimes, you can find an acceptable compromise between going completely hearts and flowers and sticking to the same ol’ look.
-Shutterstock’s Grace Fussell shares a stunning collection of color alternatives in her article, 10 Non-Traditional Valentine’s Day Color Palettes.
+For instance, Shutterstock’s Grace Fussell shares a stunning collection of color alternatives in her article, 10 Non-Traditional Valentine’s Day Color Palettes

-For example, some brands acknowledge the season with a few hearts or a color change.
-Others use copy to communicate their Valentine’s theme and keep their design the same.
-Still, others use their products, animated GIFs or other imagery to set their message’s tone.
+Some brands use copy alone to communicate their Valentine’s theme, while others use their products, animated GIFs or other design elements to set their message’s tone.

 💌 Anthropologie tells a love story with product staging.
-Anthropologie UK uses a combination of product selections, staging, design accents and fonts to create a romantic feel for its January 30, 2022 Valentine’s Day newsletter.
+Anthropologie UK uses a combination of product selections, staging, design accents and fonts to create a romantic feel for the Valentine’s Day newsletter pictured below.
 The effect is subtle and allows subscribers to imagine their own love story featuring the curated products.

 Champagne flutes, perfumes, vases are among the suggested gifts.
 The staging of these images was well-thought out.
 A selection of initial charms are arranged to spell the word “amore.”